epsagon/epsagon-python/README.md

     # Your code is here
 ```

+### AppSync

+Tracing AppSync functions can be done in two methods:
+1. Auto-tracing through the Epsagon dashboard.
+2. Using the [`serverless-plugin-epsagon`](https://github.com/epsagon/serverless-plugin-epsagon) if you're using The Serverless Framework.

+**Make sure to choose just one of the methods**

+Correlating between lambda services and AppSync lambda resolvers can be done by:
+1. Setting the Lambda request id propagation flag (`EPSAGON_PROPAGATE_LAMBDA_ID`) to forward the request_id through the lambda's return value
+**The return value must be a dictionary**

 ### Step Functions

 Tracing Step Functions is similar to regular Lambda functions, but the wrapper changes from `lambda_wrapper` to `step_lambda_wrapper`: